 It still is a tree, so some thought should be given for exactly where it is situated, along with the consideration that it needs plenty of sunlight to look its best.
 No foundation plants should be planted too closely to the house, at any rate.
 The soils close to the house foundation are often poor and dry.
 Placing the shrubs far enough from the house to receive moisture and better soil conditions is better for the plant and better for the house.
 Most plants will spread enough to fill in the space.

-Out In The Garden, Chamaecyparis obtusa Is A Fine Specimen
+In the Garden, Chamaecyparis Obtusa Is an Outstanding Specimen

 The Hinoki Cypress, especially the ‘Gracilis‘ variety, would be a fine choice in a rock garden.
 Its evergreen branches and dwarf stature making a year-round highlight at the edge of the rock garden.
 It would lend height and the whorled branching would feel like a tree that is windswept in an alpine environment.
 If you don’t have a full rock garden feature, maybe the addition of one of these dwarf trees would create the impression of one, in tandem with some larger well-chosen rocks.
 It could be a real focal point in many types of features: contemporary, meditation, entry gardens.